tristan957/tristan.partin.io/content/blog/october-2020-update/index.md

 birthday, I kind of combined my gift with my Halloween costume.
 The costume was a motorcycle gang member, and the gang's name is the SoCo MoFos (South Congress Mother F\*\*\*ers).
 I bought myself a leather jacket[^2] from FLAVOR Leather.
 The material is pig skin, and it feels really nice.
-The stiching seems high quality, and I am definitely warm when I wear it.
+The stitching seems high quality, and I am definitely warm when I wear it.
 I have taken it for a motorcycle ride in ~50 degree weather, and the ride was quite enjoyable.